Nucleus .Net Core CMS

 An extension package is a zip file which contains all of the files needed for your extension, along with a Extension Packaging manifest package.xml file with instructions for Nucleus on how to install your components.
 If you use one of the Nucleus Visual Studio project templates, your project file will contain MSBuild commands which will automatically create a package (zip) file when you build your project using Release configuration.

-Your extension is installed into the extensions\ folder, in the sub-directory specified by the folderName attribute of your <component> element.
+Your extension is installed into the Extensions folder, in a sub-directory specified by the folderName attribute of your <component> element.
+A package often contains only one component, but can contain multiple components if needed.

 Sample package.xml